-Covering over 2 square kilometers, the complex houses many temples, residences, and even a large sacred pool.
-Constructed over 1500 years by more than 30 different pharaohs, traveling deeper into Karnak is like traveling further and further back in time.
-Don’t miss the famous Temple of Amun-Ra with its forest of towering columns, covered in colorful hieroglyphics.
+Located in the old city of Thebes, once the capital of Ancient Egypt, this complex covers over 2 square kilometres, and houses many temples, residences, and even a large sacred pool.
+Don’t miss the famous Temple of Amun-Ra with its forest of towering columns, covered in colourful hieroglyphics.

-Down the avenue of sphinxes lies the other great temple of Thebes, Luxor.
-Flanked by colossal statues of Ramses II, perhaps the greatest builder in Ancient Egypt, it is dedicated to the rejuvenation of kingship, rather than a god or king.
-Since its construction in 1400 BCE, Luxor Temple has been in constant use as a place of worship by various religions, all of which have left their mark.
-These include early Christian paintings on the walls and even a precariously built mosque.
+The other great temple of Thebes was Luxor.
+Flanked by colossal statues of the famous Pharaoh Ramses II, it is dedicated to the rejuvenation of kingship, rather than a god or king.
+Inside, you can also find some early Christian paintings on the walls and even a precariously built mosque.

-Further up the Nile is the Temple of Edfu.
-One of the few temples of Ancient Egypt to have an intact roof, it is a cool refuge from the scorching desert.
-Dedicated to the god Horus, the walls also hide later Christian symbols, much like Luxor.
+Further up the Nile River is the Temple of Edfu.
+One of the few temples of Ancient Egypt to have an intact roof, it is dedicated to the god Horus.
+The walls also hide later Christian symbols, much like Luxor.

-Perched on the island of Philae is the Ptolemaic Temple of Isis.
-Said to be one of the burying-places of Isis’ husband Osiris, it was considered a particularly holy place.
+Perched on the island of Philae is the relatively newer Temple of Isis.
+It is said to be one of the burial places of the goddess Isis’ husband Osiris, and was considered holy.
 It survived as a place of worship even after the arrival of Christianity.
-But it too was eventually sacked.

-On the other side of Lake Nasser sits one of the most spectacular of the Nile temples, Abu Simbel.
-The twin temples of Ramses II and his wife Nefertari feature imposing statues of the couple.
-In the 1960s, both Philae and Abu Simbel were relocated block by block to higher ground when they were under threat of being submerged by the Aswan High Dam.
+On the banks of Lake Nasser sits one of the most spectacular of the Nile temples, Abu Simbel.
+The twin temples were built by of Ramses II and his wife Nefertari and feature imposing statues of the couple.
+The temple was relocated in the 1960s to prevent being submerged by the Aswan High Dam.